nearai/program_synthesis/program_synthesis/models/karel-rl.md

 ### Action

-Each action is of the form `ActionName, Arguments` where arguments is a tuple of value that fully characterize the action.
+Each action is of the form `ActionName, Parameters` where parameters is a tuple of value that fully characterize the action.
-The arguments vary from action to action.
+The parameters vary from action to action.

-+ ADD_ACTION(new_location, karel_action)
++ ADD_ACTION(new_location, karel_token)

 + REMOVE_ACTION(location,)

-+ REPLACE_ACTION(location, karel_action)
++ REPLACE_ACTION(location, karel_token)

 + UNWRAP_BLOCK(location,)